silent-ninja-1/simplex-chat/docs/guide/privacy-security.md

 [Transport isolation](./app-settings.md#transport-isolation-beta) allows you to isolate your network traffic by using a different TCP connection and Tor circuit for each contact and group member, or for each chat profile in the app.

 ### Using Tor

 <img src="../../blog/images/20220808-tor1.png" width="330">&nbsp;<img src="../../blog/images/20220808-tor2.png" width="330">

-To connect to SMP relays (messaging servers) and XFTP relays (file servers) via Tor you need to install Orbot app.
+To connect to SMP relays (messaging servers) and XFTP relays (file servers) via Tor, you need to install Orbot app.

 **Android**: use Orbot app as SOCKS proxy on port 9050 (default) and enable [Use SOCKS proxy](./app-settings.md#use-socks-proxy-android-only).